teaching

 From Pinhole to Pixel: Cultural Contexts and Technological Evolution

 In my Computational Photography course, students begin by piercing blackout drapes with pins and projecting images of the world on their hands.
 From there they build dark boxes and try to capture those fleet images with iron and silver.
-This is how they begin to experience fundamental properties of light and image technology.
-The journey from pinhole to pixel exemplifies my broader pedagogical approach: creating embodied encounters with technological evolution that reveal how different forms of mediation shape our understanding of the world.
+This is how they begin to experience fundamental operations of light and image capture.
+The journey from pinhole to pixel lets students trace with their own hands how each evolution in technology has given us new ways of seeing and understanding the world around us.